Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

-Figure~\ref{figure3} (a1) shows the evolution of $m^2$ at $g=0$ for different system sizes.
-At first, as shown in Fig.~\ref{figure3} (a2), data collapse analysis of the results yields the exponent $\beta = 0.80(3)$, which is close to the result obtained in previous studies on equilibrium systems \cite{Herbut2013prx,Sorella2016prx}.
-The collapse of rescaled results for different systems sizes into a single curve unequivocally demonstrates the dynamic scaling behavior with AFM as initial state, as depicted in Eq.~(\ref{eq:mscale}).
+Fig.~\ref{figure3} (a1) shows the evolution of $m^2$ for different $L$.
+At first, as shown in Fig.~\ref{figure3} (a2), data collapse analysis of the results yields the exponent $\beta/\nu = 0.80(3)$, which is close to the result obtained via equilibrium methods~\cite{Herbut2013prx,Sorella2016prx}.
+The collapse of rescaled results for different $L$ into a single curve unequivocally demonstrates the dynamic scaling behavior with AFM as initial state, as depicted in Eq.~(\ref{eq:mscale}).
 Moreover, as shown in Fig.~\ref{figure3} (a1), one finds that in the short-time stage, $m^2\propto \tau^{-2 \beta/\nu z}$ and the scaling behavior is almost independent of the system size.
 The underlying reason is that the initial state is an uncorrelated state and the correlation length $\xi$ increases with time as $\xi\propto \tau^{1/z}$.
 In the short-time stage, $\xi< L$ and the finite-size effects are negligible; whereas in the long-time stage, $\xi> L$ and the system enters the finite-size scaling region in which $m^2\propto L^{-2 \beta/\nu}$.
-These results demonstrate that it is feasible to infer the critical properties in the thermodynamic limit directly from the short-time dynamics.
+These results demonstrate that it is feasible to infer critical properties in the thermodynamic limit directly from the short-time dynamics.

-Besides, for a fixed $\tau L^{-z}$, Eq.~(\ref{eq:mscale}) reduces to $m^2({g,L})=L^{-2 \beta/\nu}f_{m2}(gL^{1/\nu})$.
-Note that this scaling form is different from the equilibrium finite-size scaling since their scaling functions are different.
-Fig.~\ref{figure3} (b) depicts the dependence of $m^2$ on $U$ for different system sizes at $\tau L^{-z}=0.3$.
-By tuning the exponents to make the rescaled curves of $m^2$ versus $g$ collapse, we determine the exponents as $\nu=1.025(9)$ and $\beta/\nu=0.735(2)$, as shown in Fig.~\ref{figure3} (b2).
-These values are also consistent with the previous results of equilibrium systems \cite{Sorella2016prx}.
-In this way, we further verify Eq.~(\ref{eq:mscale}), and more crucially, determine the critical exponents from the nonequilibrium approach.